 If you notice that you have a tingling sensation in your hands or wrists while you are performing your duties during the day or that you are having troubles forming a fist or grabbing objects, chances are you have carpal tunnel syndrome.

-Another common RSI for employees required to carry out repetitive motions.
+This injury is another common RSI you may experience if you are required to carry out repetitive motions related to your job.
 Tendinitis is simply when a tendon becomes inflamed.
 A tendon is a thick cord that connects your muscle to your bone.
 If you have tendinitis, you will feel pain and experience swelling and tenderness near the site where the tendon is attached to the muscle.

 5. Rotator Cuff Syndrome, Trigger Finger and Impingement Syndrome

-How can you tell if you have an RSI?
-In the beginning, you may not have any real symptoms or you may only notice pain or tingling when doing one particular motion or taking a particular posture.
+In the beginning, you may not have any real symptoms, or you may only notice pain or tingling when doing one particular motion or taking a particular posture.
 Unless treated relatively early, RSIs can be injuries that affect a person for a great deal of time.
-Over time the following symptoms will develop in the areas of your body where an RSI has developed:
+Over time, the following symptoms will develop in the areas of your body where an RSI has developed:

 - Tingling, particularly in your hands, fingers or feet.